Submissions open from 2025-11-21 21:59:59 to 2025-11-24 22:59:59

 โœด๏ธ How many people can I collaborate with?

-There is no limit to the number of people your team can have.
-Just be clear with the credits—it's nice to see who does what in a project.
+There is a team limit of 8 people max, but experience has shown that the sweet spot lies between 3 and 4 people per team.
+Whatever the number, be clear with the credits; it's nice to see who does what in a project.
 Also, all of them should have an itch.io account and join the jam, so they can vote the games afterwards.

 So, what are you waiting for?
 Join the jam now!
 Follow the Game Writing SIG Arcjam communication channels in the IGDA Game Writing SIG Discord to stay up to date with news and notifications.
 Visit Arcweave's Discord server as well, to join users and devs discussions about everything Arcweave.